abdihakim148/hiveguard/README.md

 ## Getting Started

-To get started with Beekeeper, clone the repository and follow the setup instructions in the [documentation](docs/SETUP.md).
+1. Clone the repository
+2. Configure your settings
+3. Run the application
+4. Explore the API documentation

 ## Contributing

-Contributions are welcome!
-Please read the [contributing guidelines](CONTRIBUTING.md) first.
+We welcome contributions!
+Please see our [Contributing Guidelines](CONTRIBUTING.md) for details on how to get started.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+MIT License - See [LICENSE](LICENSE) for complete details.

-## Contact
+## Contact & Support

-For questions or suggestions, please open an issue or contact the maintainers.
+- GitHub Issues: Report bugs or request features
+- Email: [Maintainer Email]

 ---